debuggify/satellite/README.md

 Satellite uses Nodejitsu's [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) to help with:

 - Load-balancing requests across multiple servers via a round-robin strategy.
+- Supporting sticky sessions by routing requests to specific servers.

+And in the future...

+- Being able to add or remove servers from the proxy list on-the-fly.
 - Running the proxy server over multiple CPU cores using Node.js' cluster API.
-- Being able to add or remove servers from the proxy list on-the-fly.
-- Supporting sticky sessions by routing requests to specific servers.

 Installation
 ---